Wait! Before you CALL or EMAIL, read the FAQ!

 Driver output

 All of those factors play a part in the design process of a speaker.
-Without being able to account for all of those factors, designing a proper crossover with a calulator is, at best, a shot in the dark.
+Without being able to know and account for all of those factors, designing a proper crossover with a calulator is a shot in the dark, at best.

-A lot of the same issues can arrise when using crossover design software like XSim.
-Unless you properly measure the drivers with a calibrated microphone, and have a means to accurately time-align the drivers, it’s likely that your crossovers will not be properly in phase with one another when you measure the actual speaker with the designed crossover installed.
+A lot of the same issues can arrise when using crossover design software like X-Sim.
+Unless you properly measure the drivers with a calibrated microphone, and have a means to accurately time-align the response of the drivers, it’s very likely that your crossovers will not be properly in phase with one another when you measure the actual speaker with the designed crossover installed.

 How do you design your speaker upgrades?